lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 Furthermore, QSS will need to
 have access to, or else approximate numerically, the time derivatives of the event indicator.
 FMI 2.0 outputs an array of real-valued event indicators, but no variable dependencies.
-Therefore, JModelica added the output
+Therefore, OPTIMICA added the output

 .. code-block:: xml